michalpugaczew/PowerBI-Project/README.md

 ![image](https://github.com/michalpugaczew/PowerBI-Project/assets/152793313/24f2baab-4beb-47d9-890d-75da974e429f)

 We can see that there is strong, significant correlation between number of orders and total sales.
-This means that as the number of orders increases, total sales also increase.
+This means that as the number of orders increases, total sales also increase and that explains the good result of one of the employees, mrs Peacock.

 **A few words in conclusion**